brucecui97/habitat_interface/README.md

 6. close and re-open your terminal
 7. Source your ROS related setup.bash files again and run `roslaunch habitat_interface default.launch` to convert all habitat sensor messages into ROS messages  (e.g.  numpy image to ROS image).
 This launch file also launches a joystick controller to control the habitat agent along with visualization tools such as rviz, rqt_graph, and image view

 Launch files for running hector_mapping (hector_map.launch) and navigation (move_base.launch) are also included.
 First run default.launch, then run either hector_map.launch or move_base.launch.
 Note that to run navigation, you need to change the value of the "map_path" variable in move_base.launch to point to the map you want to use.
-In addition, you can use the get_ros_map.py script in habitat-api/habitat_ros to generate a ROS/Rviz compatible map that you can overlay with your SLAM generated map to evaluate the SLAM generated map's accuracy.
+In addition, you can use the get_ros_map.py script in habitat-api/habitat_ros to generate a ROS/Rviz compatible map that you can compare/overlay with your SLAM generated map to evaluate the SLAM generated map's accuracy.

 <!--